 Vaccination in Québec

-In Québec, the COVID‑19 vaccine will be free for anyone who wants it.
-The vaccines will be distributed by the Québec Immunization Program.
-Doses will not be available on the private market.
+The COVID‑19 vaccine is free for anyone who wants it.
+The vaccines are distributed by the Québec Immunization Program.
+Doses are not available on the private market.

 Priority groups for vaccination